 - Make it a meal and add tofu or edamame for a substantial meal.

-How To Make Asian Spicy Cucumber Salad
+How To Make Spicy Asian Cucumber Salad

-With simple ingredients comes an easy process, but don't be fooled—this dish is packed with flavor and texture.
 For those who love a visual guide, here are some pictures to show you exactly what you'll be doing.
 Check out the recipe card for full directions.

 Step 1: After prepping the ingredients, slice or dice the cucumbers, place them in a colander, sprinkle with 1 teaspoon of salt, mix, and let them drain in a large bowl for about 30 minutes.
 This step is optional but does help remove excess moisture for a crispier cucumber.